ajimoti/cache-duration/README.md

 ### `at($value)`
 This method allows you to convert a `Carbon\Carbon` instance, `DateTime` instance or  `string` of date into seconds.

-The method returns the difference in seconds between the arguement passed and the current `timestamp`.
+The method returns the difference in seconds between the argument passed and the current `timestamp`.

 > The date passed into this method **MUST** be a date in the future.
+When a string is passed, the text **MUST** be compatible with `Carbon::parse()` method, else an exception will be thrown

 #### Examples
 ```php